moy-boy/agenticdb-registry/README.md

 ## Run Server

-To start the AgenticDB server locally, run the following command:
+To start the AgenticDB Registry server locally, run the following command:

 ```bash
 python server.py
 ```

 The API will be available at `http://127.0.0.1:8000`.

-Here's an updated version of the **Delete All Collections** section in the README, reflecting the actual JSON response format from the provided Python code.

 ---